 - If you do not hold a current license in another state, U.S. territory or District of Columbia, you must apply by examination.

-- If you previously held a Delaware Cosmetologist, Master Barber, Barber, Aesthetician, Nail Technician or Electrologist license that has been lapsed over one year, you must apply to reinstate that license.
+- If you previously held a Delaware Cosmetologist, Master Barber, Barber, Aesthetician, Nail Technician or Electrologist license in expired status for less than five years, you must apply to reinstate that license.

-The application asks whether you are applying by Method 1 or Method 2.
+During the application process in DELPROS, the online portal, you will have to determine whether you are applying by Method 1 or Method 2.

-Both Methods require you to have passed a written and practical examination which was professionally developed and used on a national basis.
-Whether your application is Method 1 or 2 depends on whether any jurisdiction (that is, any state, U.S. territory or the District of Columbia) where you are currently licensed requires at least the classroom or apprenticeship hours that Delaware requires.
-Here are the hours that Delaware requires:
+Both methods require you to have passed a written and practical examination which was professionally developed and used on a national basis.
+Below are the hours that Delaware requires for each license type:

 - Nail Technician – 300 classroom hours/600 apprenticeship hours

 - Electrologist – 300 classroom hours/600 apprenticeship hours